{Tech Europe} x Open AI Hackathon (2025)

 Polytechnique of Paris, eager to explore how technology can drive meaningful change.

 skills in a practical setting.
+I'm also looking for PhD opportunities for September 2026.

 Having always been enthusiastic about science, I am excited to explore how artificial